-While some believe sobriety checkpoints are unconstitutional and violate probable cause protections, the California Supreme Court ruled that DUI sobriety checkpoints are legal, administrative inspections similar to airport screenings exempt from the Fourth Amendment rule requiring probable cause to stop a driver.
+While some believe sobriety checkpoints are unconstitutional and violate probable cause protections, the California Supreme Court ruled that DUI sobriety checkpoints are legal, administrative inspections similar to airport screenings exempt from 4th Amendment rules requiring probable cause.

-If Police fail to meet these requirements, a skilled Newport Beach DUI lawyer can challenge any resulting DUI arrest.
+If Police fail to meet these requirements, a skilled DUI lawyer can challenge any resulting DUI arrest.

 Police officers often testify that you exhibited physical signs and symptoms of drinking such as red eyes, slurred speech or an unsteady gait.

 These same physical signs can easily have innocent explanations that do not mean you were driving under the influence such as:

 DUI SYMPTOM → INNOCENT REASON